Daddoon/BlazorMobile/README.md

 ## Linking your Blazor app to your Xamarin project

+### Getting started from a fresh install

-**NOTE:** If you are beginning from a freshly installed BlazorMobile template, everything is already set by default.
-Keeping the following informations just for knowledge.
+Beginning from a freshly installed BlazorMobile template, **everything is already set by default.**

+The following informations only explains how your Xamarin.Forms project load your Blazor WebAssembly application.

+### How it works

-In order to ship your Blazor application within your Xamarin apps, you need to pack it and make it available to Xamarin.
+In order to ship your Blazor application within your Xamarin apps, you need to pack it and make it available to it.

-Your Blazor app will be automatically packaged thanks to the **BlazorMobile.Build** NuGet package, that must be installed on your Blazor web application project.
+Your Blazor app will be automatically packaged thanks to the **BlazorMobile.Build** NuGet package, that must be already installed on your Blazor web application project.
 The package location will be written in the build output after the Blazor build mecanism.

+The filename should be **YourBlazorProjectName.zip**.

-Here are the steps in order to link it in Xamarin:
+The steps to easily link it in Xamarin:

-- Add your package **as a link** in your Xamarin.Forms shared project, from the Blazor web app bin directory.
+- Add your package **as a link** in your Xamarin.Forms shared project, formerly **YourAppName**, from the Blazor web app bin directory.

-- Set the property of your package file as an **Embedded Resource** from Visual Studio.
+- Set the property of your package file as an **Embedded Resource** from Visual Studio property window.

-- **Optional**: Add a project dependency on your Xamarin.Forms shared project, and check your Blazor web application as a dependency. **This way we will be assured that even if there is no direct reference between the shared project and the blazor web application assembly, the blazor project and our zip are always updated before building our mobile application project**.
+- **Recommended**: Add a dependency on your Xamarin.Forms shared project, and tick your Blazor web application as a build dependency. **This way you will be assured that even if there is no direct reference between the Xamarin.Forms shared project and the blazor web application assembly, the blazor project and the zip are always updated before building your mobile application project**.

 - Set the path to your package in your Xamarin.Forms shared project.
 In the **App.xaml.cs** file, set the path in your **RegisterAppStreamResolver** delegate.

-As seen on the **BlazorMobile.Sample** project, assuming a file linked as in a folder called **Package**, we would have a code like this:
+As seen on the **BlazorMobile.Sample** project, assuming a file linked in a virtual folder called **Package**, we would have a code like this:

 ```csharp
 namespace BlazorMobile.Sample